 Our teams are highly trained in ensuring a safe journey through the airport for passengers who require assistance.
 Air travel is often complex and disabled passengers may experience increased fear and anxiety when it comes to accessing and navigating the airport.
 We know that not all disabilities are obvious.
 And we know that sometimes there is a perception of airport assistance services only being for 'wheelchair users'.
 This can lead to passengers who need assistance not wanting to ask for support, which can result in delays at check-in and security.

-Our customer care agents are specifically trained to recognise and support those with ‘hidden disabilities’ including:
+Our Customer Care Agents are specifically trained and coached to recognise and support those with 'hidden disabilities' including:

 - mental health

 - hearing impairment

 - visual impairment and

 All of our OCS colleagues now receive Dementia Friends Training, and hidden disability awareness has been built into all of our induction and refresher training.